Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/search-store-by-name.md

 The Donut Finder API allows users to manage and access information about various donut stores and their inventories.
 Searching for a donut store by its name is a common operation that enables users to find stores quickly based on partial or full name matches.
 This tutorial will guide you through the process of making a GET request to search for a donut store by name using the Donut Finder API.

+---
+> Expect this tutorial to take about 10-5 minutes to complete.
+---

 ## Before You Start

 Before starting this tutorial, install Postman and json-server.
 Then, sync the To-Do service to your GitHub repository so that you can clone it to your desktop.
 For a complete set of steps, see [Before you start a tutorial](../before-you-start-tutorial.md).